forax/pro/README.md

 # anatomy of a build.pro

-Pro uses a file named `build.pro` as build script, which is composed of two parts, the configuration part and the run part.
+pro uses a file named `build.pro` as build script, which is composed of two parts, the configuration part and the run part.
 In the configuration part, you can set the properties of a specific plugin, by example, this how to set the release version of the source to Java 11 for the compiler
 ```
   compiler.sourceRelease(11)